Zenika/alibeez-to-google-calendar-connector/README.md

 # Alibeez-to-Google-Calendar Connector

-Copies leaves from Alibeez to Google Calendar.
+Syncs leaves from Alibeez to Google Calendar.

 ## How it works